SelectUSA/website/events/_posts/2016-02-24-us-turkey-summit.md

 The American-Turkish Council and Sidar Global Advisors are hosting the Investment Partnership Summit in Washington, D.C. on February 24.
 The Summit, geared toward international businesses, will focus on entry into both the U.S. and Turkish markets, legal and and compliance matters, and emerging sectors, as well as advice and insight from economic experts.
 Investment Specialist Alev Gunay will discuss how Turkish companies can access the U.S. market as an export platform through the support of SelectUSA and the U.S. Commercial Service.

 For more information on the event, including the program, please visit the U.S.-Turkish Council's [Summit website](http://www.the-atc.org/summit/#/about).

+---

+For more information on FDI from Turkey, check out our [fact sheet](http://selectusa.commerce.gov/country-fact-sheets/Turkey_Fact_Sheet.pdf).